Water Protection Officer

 - Monitor compliance with water rights permits under §§ 8 to 12 WHG and the sector-specific Annexes of the Wastewater Ordinance (AbwV).

-- Maintain the installation register under § 43 AwSV with location, WGK, volume, hazard tier (A, B, C, D) and inspection interval.
+- Maintain the installation documentation under § 43 AwSV with location, WGK, volume, hazard tier under § 39 paragraph 1 AwSV and inspection interval.

-- Notify the competent water authority at least six weeks in advance of erection, extension or substantial change of installations under § 40 AwSV.
+- Notify the competent water authority at least six weeks in advance of erection, substantial change or a change of hazard tier under § 40 AwSV.

 - Verify firewater retention under LoeRueRL and requirements under TRwS 779 (general technical rules for LAU installations).

-- Advise on JGS installations under § 62 AwSV including collection volume sizing and inspection records.
+- Advise on JGS installations under Annex 7 AwSV including notification duties and inspection records.

-- Prepare the annual report under § 65 WHG with measures, incidents, inspection results and recommendations.
+- Prepare the annual report to the water user under § 65 paragraph 2 WHG with measures, incidents, inspection results and recommendations.

 - Train staff on operating instructions under § 44 AwSV and emergency procedures for leakages.